 If there’s one men’s wristwatch that captured the spirit of the 1960s, it was the Bulova Accutron.

 Accutron was a combination of ‘accurate’ and ‘electronic’, making it the perfect name for an electronic watch that was certified to be accurate to within a single second a month.
 Such timekeeping accuracy was simply unheard of on the eve of the watch’s public unveiling towards the end of 1960.

-Bulova’s promised accuracy was down to a new type of watch movement, called the tuning fork, designed by electronics engineer, Max Hetzel.
-What’s more, rather than tick like regular mechanical watches of the time, the Accutron hummed.
+Bulova’s promised accuracy was down to a new type of watch movement, called the tuning fork, designed by electronics engineer Max Hetzel.
+What’s more, rather than ticking like regular mechanical watches of the time, the Accutron hummed.

 In the advertising, Bulova didn’t refer to the Accutron as being a watch, almost as if the Accutron was a new device to replace all watches.

 The Bulova Accutron was a truly revolutionary product.
 Like most new technology and gadgets that are first released, the Accutron wasn’t a cheap item.
 In fact, it cost as much as a Rolex.

 Accutron: Our Only Mistake Was To Make It Look Like A Watch